Ischadium: Predation

-Ischadium detects predators primarily through the use of scent, the scent of the predator or the scent of nearby dead bivalves.
-Hooked mussels' primary predators include the blue crab, Callinectes sapidus.
-Ischadium recurvum grows on Crassostrea virginica reefs.
-These reefs appear off the coast of the Gulf of Mexico.
-They tend to appear in estuarine conditions in the Gulf.Ischadium is a choice prey item due to its richness of macronutrients.
-It contains large amounts of crude proteins, lipids, ash, and gross energy regardless of season in comparison to other mussels such as M. lateralis.
+Ischadium detects predators primarily through scent—either that of the predator itself or of nearby dead bivalves.
+The primary predators of hooked mussels include the blue crab (Callinectes sapidus).
+Ischadium recurvum typically grows on eastern oyster (Crassostrea virginica) reefs, which are commonly found in estuarine conditions in the Gulf of Mexico.Ischadium is a favored prey item due to its macronutrient richness.
+Compared to other mussels, such as Mulinia lateralis, it contains larger amounts of crude proteins, lipids, ash, and gross energy regardless of the season.
 It also contains more magnesium, iron, zinc, copper, and manganese than other comparable mussels.
-The nutritional value of these mussels make them valuable to predators.
+The nutritional value of these mussels makes them valuable to predators.